wimonwan/cpe200-week5-lab/README.md

 character.
 The length must be at least 12.
 The method setPassword() must return the length of the new password.
 RuntimeException should be thrown when an invalid password is assigned.

+5. For Users class, deleteUser must throw runtimeException when deleting user does not exists.